mich-deg/terraform-azure/README.md

 # Terraform-Azure

 Using Terraform to create a resource group, a virtual network, a subnet, an internal network interface, and more.
+Refer to [HashiCorp Terraform](https://www.terraform.io/).

 - Adding Terraform provider
 - Creating an Azure resource group